Unconditional Image-Text Pair Generation with Multimodal Cross Quantizer: Experimental Settings

-\textbf{1) Caption MNIST} Based on \citep{shin2021translation}, we build 600k image-text pairs, each image-text pair contains several color, digit and position (Figure ~\ref{fig:captionmnist} in Appendix). we have 4 colors (white, red, green and blue), 10 digits (0 to 9) and 5 positions (center, top left, top right, bottom left and bottom right).
-According to the filled quadrant, we called each pair as Single and Quad1 to 4.
-Single image-text pairs only have a color and digit, this colored digit is located in the center of the image .\\ \textbf{2) Degree Dataset} We construct the Degree dataset based on Caption MNIST by gradually adjusting the degree of the alignment between image and text (Figure ~\ref{fig:captionmnist} in Appendix).
-More specifically, we replace the color and digit in text to other random color and digit.
-For instance, the Quad4 can have 5 degrees range from totally unpaired (Degree 0) to originally paired (Degree 4).\\ \textbf{3) Oxford Flower-102} contains 81,890 images of 102 flower species, with 10 captions per image.
+\textbf{Caption MNIST.} Following \cite{shin2021translation}, we build 600k synthetic image-text pairs.
+Each pair contains several colors, digits, and positions.
+We have 4 colors (white, red, green, and blue), 10 digits (0 to 9) and 5 positions (center, top left, top right, bottom left, and bottom right).
+According to the filled quadrant, we refer to each subset as Single and Quad1 to Quad4.
+For example, Single pairs only have one colored digit at the center of the image and a corresponding caption, whereas Quad3 pairs have colored digits in three quadrants, also with a corresponding caption.
+See Fig.~\ref{fig:captionmnist} for more details.\\ \textbf{Oxford Flower-102} \cite{nilsback2008automated} (Flower) contains 8,189 flower images with 10 captions per image.\\ \textbf{CUB-200-2011} \cite{wah2011caltech} (CUB) consists of 11,788 bird images with 10 captions per image.
+We use a bounding box to cut the background of the image and only use the content.\\ \textbf{COCO} \cite{lin2014microsoft} is a real-world dataset with about 120k images and 5 captions per image.\\ \textbf{Degree datasets.} To evaluate the semantic correlation between image and text in the quantized joint space in Stage 1, we construct the Degree dataset by gradually adjusting the degree of alignment between image and text.
+More specifically, for Caption MNIST, we replace the color and digit in the caption with other random colors and digits.
+For instance, Quad3 can have 4 degrees from perfectly paired (Degree 3) to completely unpaired (Degree 0).
+Refer to Fig.~\ref{fig:captionmnist} for more details.
+For Flower and CUB, variables besides color are difficult to control, thus we only consider the number of unique colors in the caption and replace them with other random colors.
+According to the number of unique colors in the caption, we refer it as Quad1 to Quad4.
+See Fig.~\ref{fig:cub_flower_degree} for more details.